-In a nutshell, how do we encourage the mutually beneficial and engaging relationship between the community and institutions of higher education?
+In a nutshell, how do we encourage a mutually beneficial and engaging relationship between the community and institutions of higher education?

-The community engagement team has the opportunity to explore the complicated convergence of theory and practice on the ground, in communities where research findings can immediately inform practice.
+The team has the opportunity to explore the complicated convergence of theory and practice on the ground, in communities where research findings can immediately inform practice.

-Because we are a part of the Center for the Study of Higher and Postsecondary Education (CSHPE) at UM, we take seriously our responsibility for reaching beyond the walls of our classrooms and supporting and partnering with the communities around UM.
+Because we are a part of the Center for the Study of Higher and Postsecondary Education (CSHPE) at the University of Michigan, we take seriously our responsibility for reaching beyond the walls of our classrooms and supporting and partnering with the communities surrounding UM.
 This is often where students who are concentrating in Academic Affairs and Student Development (AASD) find themselves making a real connection between their coursework and their Forum research.

 The Forum operates using our dialogic model of change: